ibm-cloud-docs/storage-scale/accessing-gui.md

 Before you begin accessing the {{site.data.keyword.scale_short}} GUI, review the following considerations and requirements:

-* The initial setup must be done from your local machine.
+* The initial setup must be done from your local system.
-* Provide the SSH key path from the local machine that's used to configure the compute and storage nodes.
+* Provide the SSH key path from the local system that is used to configure the compute and storage nodes.
-* It's recommended to use the Safari browser to access the GUI.
+* It is recommended to use the Safari browser to access the GUI.
-* If you encounter slowness in loading or accessing the GUI, clear the browser's cache.
+* If you encounter slowness in loading or accessing the GUI, clear the browsers cache.
 * You cannot open both the compute and storage GUIs on the same port 22443.
 Use a different port or close one of the GUIs so you can access the other GUI cluster.

 ## Identifying Scale Management Node